MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/remote-control-schema.md

         },
         {
             "id": "15be4725-5bd3-443d-8ae3-0a5ae789254c",   // A unique uuid, used in the same way as above.
-            "type": "LinkStart-Recruiting",                 // Immediately executes the corresponding sub-function of ‘LinkStart’ individually according to the current configuration, ignoring the tick box of this function on the GUI.
+            "type": "LinkStart-Recruiting",                 // Immediately executes the corresponding sub-function of "LinkStart" individually according to the current configuration, ignoring the tick box of this function on the GUI.
 The optional values for this type of Type are detailed below.
         },
         {
-            "id": "b353c469-b902-4357-bd8f-d133199eea31",   // Same as ‘id’ above "type": "Toolbox-GachaOnce",                    //The Gacha function in the toolbox, with optional values for this class Type:Toolbox-GachaOnce, Toolbox-GachaTenTimes
+            "id": "b353c469-b902-4357-bd8f-d133199eea31",   // Same as "id" above "type": "Toolbox-GachaOnce",                    //The Gacha function in the toolbox, with optional values for this class Type:Toolbox-GachaOnce, Toolbox-GachaTenTimes
         },
         {